stewartduffy/brew-jounral/brews/02_chocolate_brown_ale_md.md

 * Air lock
 * Fermenter
 * Kettle
-* Big pot
-* 1 x Small Measuring jug
+* 1 x 5l Measuring jug
-* 1 x Large Measuring jugs

 **Notes:**
 * A few mistakes here.
 Didn't have all the gear out & ready (big pot, other measuring jug), which made me have to rush.
 * Added too much boiling water, and I could not get beer below 26 degrees.